Notice Writing for Class 8: Format, Examples & PDF

 Lost Library Book

-A copy of “The Adventures of Tom Sawyer” has been lost from the library.
-Whoever finds it should return it to the librarian by 15th September.
+A copy of “The Adventures of Tom Sawyer” is missing from the library.
+Anyone who finds it should return it to the librarian before 15th September.

 Ms. Neha Kapoor